- Replicating schemas to new databases

 Select

-itself as the target (rolling back the same database) and click Select. -
+hr_testitself as the target (rolling back the same database) and click Select.

 Review the rollback changes.
 The DDL will show what needs to be removed or modified.
 Click Preview Issue.